AxerTheAxe/Axer-Neofetch/README.md

 Images of the configurations can be found [here.](https://imgur.com/a/GiqpgAi)

 # Neofetch Installation
-(From a non root user with sudo permissions.)
+(Example from a non root user with sudo permissions.)
 ### Arch
 In a terminal, run: `sudo pacman -S neofetch`
 ### Debian